-Most wage earners are not required to file a final tax return because the calculation and payment of income taxes are completed through the year-end adjustment by the employer.
+Most employees are not required to file a final tax return because the calculation and payment of income taxes are completed through the year-end adjustment by the employer.

-However, in principle, wage earners are required to file a final tax return if any of the provisions apply:
+However, in principle, employees are required to file a final tax return if any of the provisions apply:

 1 | Your total earnings from employment exceed 20 million yen. |